neurodivergence/neurodivergence/README.md

 my comms are open :) feel free to dm @crippledinwheelchair in disc for prices. its never above 15 dollar

-im very hesitant on interacting with people and would rather stick to circle of closed friends i have
+im very hesitant on interacting with people and would rather stick to circle of closed friends i have if im inactive for some time, its mental health issue. im terribly sorry if i ghost you! you may remind me to respond

 > anyways check out my art